Jaded-Encoding-Thaumaturgy/vs-preview/README.md

-## Standalone preview for VapourSynth scripts.
+# Standalone previewer for VapourSynth scripts

+Fork of Endilll's [vapoursynth-preview](https://github.com/Endilll/vapoursynth-preview) (not maintained anymore)

 This program is meant to be paired with a code editor with integrated terminal like Visual Studio Code.